Couroupita guianensis: Pollination

 Although the flowers lack nectar, they are very attractive to bees, which come for the pollen.
 The flowers produce two types of pollen: fertile pollen from the ring stamens, and sterile pollen from the hood structure.
 The pollinators must work their way between the two areas of stamens as they gather the pollen.
 The carpenter bee Xylocopa brasilianorum is a common pollinator of cultivated trees in Rio de Janeiro, just outside the tree's native range.
 Other carpenter bees such as Xylocopa frontalis, as well as wasps, flower flies, and bumblebees, are also known to visit the flowers.

 Dispersal

 The seeds are dispersed by animals that feed on the fruit.
 When the fruit falls to the ground, the hard, woody shell usually cracks open, exposing the pulp and seeds.
-Fruit that remain whole may be broken open by animals such as peccaries.
+Fruits that remain whole may be broken open by animals such as peccaries.
 Many animals feed on the pulp and seeds, including peccaries, the paca, and domestic chickens and pigs.
 The seeds are covered with trichomes which may protect them as they pass through the animals' digestive systems.